cdapio/cdap/docs/loom-docs/source/rest/hardware.rst

 REST API: Hardware
 ==================

-Using the Loom REST API, you can manage providers that are used for querying available flavors of hardware or instance sizes.
-It is also used during the provisioning of instances of machines.
-New provisioners are automatically registered, but APIs are available if adminstrators would like to configure them manually.
-By default Loom system will support Openstack out of the box.
+Loom REST API allow you to manage the mapping of hardware capabilities to "flavors" supported by configured hardwares.
+Loom hardware type maps to multiple flavors as specified by different hardwares.
+Using hardware Loom REST APIs you can manage the hardware specifications.

-Each provider configured in the system will have a unique name, a short description and list of key-value pairs that are required by the backend hardware provisioner.
+Each hardware configured in the system will have a unique name, a short description and list of key-value pairs that are required by the backend hardware provisioner.

 .. _hardware-create:
 **Create a Hardware**
 ==================

-To create a new provider, make a HTTP POST request to URI:
+To create a new hardware type, make a HTTP POST request to URI:
 ::
- /providers
+ /hardwaretypes

 POST Parameters
 ^^^^^^^^^^^^^^^^